How to Screw Up a Great Book Cover

 1. Not only series title is misplaced, going way too close and on top of the title, but it has an ugly black stroke on it.
 New designers and DIYers often use strokes to fix the issue of text not being readable, but it doesn’t always work.
 It takes more effort than adding a stroke to fix it, design isn’t always that easy.

-3. Author name is almost ok, the ugly stroke is messing it up again.
+3. The author’s name is almost ok, the ugly stroke is messing it up again.
 It could have more ‘kerning’ which is a designer term for having more space between letters (so it should be wider in this exact case).

-Otherwise, the illustrations has great colors, is beautifully drawn.
-It has the potential to do great, but may have been a situation where artist was illustrator without text skills so author had to DIY text.
+Otherwise, the illustrations have great colors, are beautifully drawn.
+It has the potential to do great, but there may have been a situation where the artist was an illustrator without text skills so the author had to DIY text.

 Balance and Structure Mistake

 1. This cover has an imbalance in its structure and hierarchy.
 It could have been an interesting and intriguing cover (black/red/white is a great color mix).
-But instead of putting elements together in some kind of hierarchy, where one element should be dominant, other one secondary, other tertiary, the design is all over the place.
-As said in part 1 article about design Hierarchy and Structure, it can ‘drive’ the eyes where it needs.
+But instead of putting elements together in some kind of hierarchy, where one element should be dominant, another secondary, another tertiary, the design is all over the place.
+As said in the part 1 article about design Hierarchy and Structure, it can ‘drive’ the eyes where it needs.

-4. Author name and title are too small and placed too low.
+4. The author’s name and title are too small and placed too low.
 The order in which it’s made is also questionable but at least it’s kinda original so I can see why the idea was used.
 The only problem there is that title words should be bigger.
-And in caps lock just like author name.
+And in caps lock just like author’s name.

 1. This cover is absolutely gorgeous and 99% there.
 There is only 1 thing that is something that could be improved, but otherwise, it is awesome!
 This is just to nitpick in order to show how cover designers see things differently.

 The mistake was that if you separate text into two places, they have to be either close together or far away.
-This cover has the author name neither close enough to title, nor far away enough.
+This cover has the author’s name neither close enough to title nor far away enough.

-2. At the same time, same mistake creates a completely dead space between name and subtitle, and the text could have been occupying it instead, perfectly balancing out the woman.
+2. At the same time, the same mistake creates a completely dead space between the name and subtitle, and the text could have been occupying it instead, perfectly balancing out the woman.

 Still, a fantastic cover!